You can use Limecraft Flow or transcription and subtitling. You can choose to do it by yourself or to let Flow do all the hard work.

 First, automatically create your transcript in the Transcriber Application as explained here and correct any mistakes as explained here.
 Once you are happy with your transcript, open up the subtitle editor.
 It should look like this:

-Press ‘BOOTSTRAP USING TRANSCRIPT’.
+Press ‘Take text from the Dutch transcript and generate timing via spotting rules’.
 The subtitling workflow will start, and the screen changes to

 Automatic subtitling might take a while depending on the length of your material.
 You don’t have to keep the page open for the automatic subtitling to continue.
 When the automatic subtitling has finished, the right side of the screen will be populated with subtitles, like shown below.